facebook/create-react-app/README.md

 * Autoprefixed CSS, so you don’t need `-webkit-` or other prefixes.
 * A fast interactive unit test runner with built-in support for coverage reporting.
 * A live development server that warns about common mistakes.
-* A build script to bundle JS, CSS, GraphQL files and images for production, with hashes and sourcemaps.
+* A build script to bundle JS, CSS, and images for production, with hashes and sourcemaps.
 * An offline-first [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) and a [web app manifest](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/), meeting all the [Progressive Web App](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#making-a-progressive-web-app) criteria.
 * Hassle-free updates for the above tools with a single dependency.